mendix/docs/content/refguide/common-widget-properties.md

 ### Required (only in web forms)

 This property indicates whether this widget must be filled in by the end user or not.
-If set to true, this widget can not be left empty and a message will be shown if the end user presses the 'Save' button.
+If set to true, this widget can not be left empty and a message will be shown if the end user presses the *Save* button.

 _Default value:_ False

 ### Required message (only in web forms)

-This property determines the message that is shown to the end user if the widget is empty and the 'Required' property is set to true.
+This property determines the message that is shown to the end user if the widget is empty and the *Required* property is set to true.
 This is a translable text.
 See [Translatable Texts](translatable-texts).

 {{% alert type="info" %}}